Edmund Andros: Dominion of New England

 In 1686 he was appointed governor of the Dominion of New England.
 He arrived in Boston on 20 December 1686, and immediately assumed power.
 His commission called for governance by himself, with a council.
 The initial composition of the council included representatives from each of the colonies the dominion absorbed.
 Still, because of the inconvenience of travel and the fact that travel costs were not reimbursed, the council's quorums were dominated by representatives from Massachusetts and Plymouth.
 The Lords of Trade had insisted that he govern without an assembly, something he expressed concern over while his commission was being drafted.
 In a brief work, Sir Edmund Andros, historian Henry Ferguson attested to the fact that the deliberation of certain policies by an assembly of legislators may have proven inefficient.

 The Dominion initially consisted of the territories of the Massachusetts Bay Colony (including present-day Maine), Plymouth Colony, Rhode Island, Connecticut and New Hampshire, and was extended to include New York, and East and West Jersey in 1688.
-Andros' wife, who had joined him in Boston, died in 1688, not long after her arrival.
+Andros's wife, who had joined him in Boston, died in 1688, not long after her arrival.

 Church of England

 Shortly after his arrival, Andros asked each of the Puritan churches in Boston if its meetinghouse could be used for the Church of England services.
 When he was rebuffed, he demanded and was given keys to Samuel Willard's Third Church in 1687.
 Services were held there under the auspices of Rev. Robert Ratcliff until 1688, when King's Chapel was built.
-These actions highlighted him as pro-Anglican in the eyes of local Puritans, who would later accuse him of involvement in a "horrid Popish plot."
+These actions highlighted him as pro-Anglican in the eyes of local Puritans, who would later accuse him of involvement in a "horrid Popish plot".